 Perhaps the most interesting response from a type-B materialist is to acknowledge that strong necessities are unique to the case of consciousness, and to try to explain this uniqueness in terms of special features of our conceptual system.
 For example, Christopher Hill (1997) has argued that one can predict the epistemic gap in the case of consciousness from the fact that physical concepts and phenomenal concepts have different conceptual roles.
 Brian Loar (1990/1997) has appealed to the claim that phenomenal concepts are recognitional concepts that lack contingent modes of presentation.
-Joseph Levine (1998) has argued that phenomenal concepts have argued (Chalmers 1999) that these responses do not work, and that there are systematic reasons why they cannot work.
-But it is likely that further attempts in this direction will be forthcoming.
+Joseph Levine (2000) has argued that phenomenal concepts have non-ascriptive modes of presentation.
+In response, I have argued (Chalmers 1999) that these responses do not work, and that there are systematic reasons why they cannot work.21 But it is likely that further attempts in this direction will be forthcoming.
 This remains one of the key areas of debate on the metaphysics of consciousness.